panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 #### What are Webscript plugins:
-Webscript plugins allow web developers to create plugins using HTML and Javascript that load within Coda and are able to present a user interface with access to the current file editor.
+Webscript plugins allow developers to create plugins using HTML and Javascript that load within Coda and are able to present a user interface with access to the current file editor.
 These plugins live alongside the built-in sidebar tools and give the user quick access to their funtionality.
-Webscript plugins are file bundles, which is simply a folder with a custom Info.plist file contained within.
+Webscript plugins are file bundles, which are just folders with a custom Info.plist file contained within.
 The Info.plist file contains important information about the plugin, such as: name, description, author, version and more.

 #### Installation:
 Once you have created a Webscript plugin it should be installed in: /Users/home/Library/Application Support/Coda 2/Plug-ins/